cordiverse/cordis/README.md

 Also, you should never use methods from the outer `ctx` parameter because they are not bound to the fork and cannot be cleaned up when the fork is disposed.
 Instead, simply use the `ctx` parameter of the `fork` listener.

-Finally, cordis provides a syntactic sugar for complete reusable plugins (i.e. plugins which only have fork listeners):
+Finally, cordis provides a syntactic sugar for fully reusable plugins (i.e. plugins which only have fork listeners):

 ```ts
 // mark the callback as fork listener